Making sure your bike helmet fits you correctly is vital in ensuring maximum protection.

 How to adjust the fit of a helmet

-If you’ve correctly measured your head, there should be minimal adjustment required to fit it correctly.
+If you’ve measured your head correctly, there should be minimal adjustment required to fit the helmet.

 Simply pop it on your head so it sits above your eyebrows and ears, and adjust the cradle, usually with a dial at the rear.
 The adjuster on the rear of the helmet will either tighten the cradle or, on some helmets, tighten a band that runs around the full circumference of the helmet.